Samsung/tizen-docs/docs/application/dotnet/guides/nui/customview.md

         }
     ```

-7. Then in main application class ContactView may be used to create contact list view as it is depicted in view `Initialize()` method.
+7. In the main application class `ContactView` may be used to create a contact list view as shown in the Initialize()` method code as follows:

     ```
     void Initialize()